perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 3 - Account Manager and Managing Resource Access.md

 	- Domain local
 	- Global
 	- Universal

+> **Note:** local group is not part of the Active Directory,
+> - Only exists and visible in the machine where it belongs
+> - A local group can take in members from the Active Directory but not the vice-versa

 - All of these groups can be used for security or distribution groups

 | Security Groups                                                                  | Distribution Groups                                                                  |